 For others, acquiring Jordan 1s from 1985 is more about the journey, the stories, than the products themselves.

 Yet, it’s worth noting that recent years have seen NIKE, Inc. returning to the sneaker’s original shape and dimensions for certain releases.
-(Whether this decision is recognition that quality was better 35 years ago or simply a marketing ploy to enable elitism among their products is a breakdown for another day.)
+(Whether this decision is recognition that quality was better 35 years ago or simply a marketing Tomorrow to enable elitism among their products is a breakdown for another day.)

 Now that high-profile celebrities like Kylie Jenner have been repeatedly photographed wearing the Jordan 1, demand for the sneaker is unlikely to wane.
 Therefore, prices are almost guaranteed to increase, too, which will surely make us re-ask ‘Why are Jordan 1s so expensive?’